 Payments can be made by cheque, credit card, eftpos or cash (in person).

 Viewing previous reasons for decision may assist parties to a building dispute prepare their case.

-Databases containing decisions made by the State Administrative Tribunal and the previous Building Disputes Tribunal are available to search.
+You are able to search databases containing decisions made by the State Administrative Tribunal and the previous Building Disputes Tribunal decisions will be available again in February 2014.